Meet Kenzie Fitzpatrick

-I was lucky enough to be raised in a great family who supports our Second Amendment rights.
-From a very early age I learned to respect firearms and appreciate them for what they are – a tool.
+I was lucky enough to be raised in a great family that supports our Second Amendment rights.
+From a very early age, I learned to respect firearms and appreciate them for what they are – a tool.
 While growing up, I only hunted with shotguns and occasionally a rifle.
 It wasn’t until later in life that I got into competitive shooting.
 I’ve had a lot of help over the years and wouldn’t be here without friends, family, and mentorship from other shooters.
 My goal in life is to help others and teach them how to shoot firearms.

 I’m so grateful every day that the Rifle Association at Florida State University (RAFSU) existed when I was finishing up my master’s degree.
 I was looking for a hobby, a group of like minded individuals, or some sort of club to get involved with.
 I ended up Googling FSU and firearms only to land on this organization’s Facebook Page.
 At the time, the President of the club was a female so I couldn’t be more excited.
 I learned a lot for a short period of time as I only had 4 months until graduation when I could no longer be a part of it.